SamyPesse/tv.js/README.md

 ## How to install it on your TV ?

 This application has been built and designed to run on a TV screen using a Raspberry Pi.
-Follow [this tutorial](https://github.com/SamyPesse/tv.js/blob/master/rapsberrypi/README.md) to install TV.js on your Rapsberry Pi
+Follow [this tutorial](https://github.com/SamyPesse/tv.js/blob/master/raspberrypi/README.md) to install TV.js on your Raspberry Pi

 ## How to install ffmpeg ?